taylorscott91/landlord_ruby_no_AR/readme.md

 ## BONUS

 Create a class method `.all` for `Tenant` and/or `Apartment`.
-When called on the class it will return all of the instances that have been created through this class
+When called on the class it will return all of the instances that have been created through this class.